 However, that's not to say you don't need to tread carefully: here are seven common mistakes and misconceptions that are easy to make but could prove truly costly when it comes time to retire.

-Pensions have had bad press over the years and it can be tempting to think of using other ways to prepare for retirement.
+These pensions have had bad press over the years and it can be tempting to think of using other ways to prepare for retirement.

 However, in reality, there are few more tax-efficient savings vehicles than a pension.

-If you are a basic rate taxpayer then for every £80 you contribute to your pension then the Government will give you an extra £20.
+If you are a Basic Rate taxpayer then for every £80 you contribute to your pension then the Government will give you an extra £20.

-If you are a higher rate taxpayer the deal is even better as you only need to contribute £60 and the Government will top it up to £100.
+If you are a Higher Rate taxpayer the deal is even better as you only need to contribute £60 and the Government will top it up to £100.

 Added to this if you are in a workplace pension scheme then your employer must also make a contribution to your pension.

-Soaring house prices mean many people think they can sell their home, move somewhere smaller and live off the profits in retirement.
+Many people think they can sell their home, move somewhere smaller and live off the profits in retirement.